Science of Sex: What’s New In Sex Research (Summer 2019 Edition)

 The Petite is not, however, my sex toy of choice.
 Starting with the shape, which was just a little awkward for my hand and also did not work to lay this toy flat against my mons.
 The curve was just not enough.
 Because of it’s specific shape, it really doesn’t work so well holding it any other way (like with the controls toward my vagina rather than up toward my mons).

-The controls are also something which make little sense to me.
+The controls are also something that makes little sense to me.
 First, they’re situated in a strange place.
 When holding this, the heel of my hand is over the controls rather than my fingers and I’m pretty sure I’m doing it “right.”
 This 3-speed vibrator caught me off guard when I realized the horizontal switch first moves to the highest setting, then medium, then low.
 So it’s Off-High-Medium-Low.
 I forgot one time, warmed myself up on the highest setting, thought I’d turn it higher and was disappointed when I realized that was the highest setting.

-So you can probably guess my next point which is that the vibrations are not so impressive.
-My clit isn’t super sensitive; I never get off from vibration alone and in order to even feel relatively stimulated, I need a decent vibrator.
+So you can probably guess my next point, which is that the vibrations are not so impressive.
+My clit isn’t super sensitive; I never get off from vibration alone and to even feel relatively stimulated, I need a decent vibrator.
 The vibrations in the Petite are rather small.
 In fact, rather than increasing in power when I turn up the settings, they tend to increase in frequency which doesn’t really do much for me.
 At the highest setting, it’s more like an annoying buzz.
 Because of this, I would only recommend using this toy directly on your skin (not through panties, which is something I like to do).

 Nevertheless, vibrations aren’t usually the deal breaker for me.
 I love pressure and if I can rub a toy against me in the right way, I can get off without vibrations (I did this with the Laya Spot).
 I just couldn’t do it with the Petite.
-Natural Contours tried to create something which would work well for most females and maybe I just don’t fall into that category or maybe they failed.
+Natural Contours tried to create something that would work well for most females, and maybe I just don’t fall into that category, or maybe they failed.
 Although velvety on the outside, this toy is overall hard.
 When trying to rub the curved end around my clit and labia, it hurt if I applied any pressure.
 I think a combination of shape and material just makes this toy ineffective for that purpose.

 As I wind down my review, I’m disappointed.
 I could not orgasm with this toy and I have had orgasms with some pretty crappy toys.
 I cannot see this toy working for anything more than warm up and it probably won’t even work well for that.
 It’s a looker but that’s about all.
 The biggest impression the vibrations left upon me was that of annoyance and the shape and feel just did not lend itself well to applying pressure.
 The controls are awkward, both in function and position.

-23 Comments
+24 Comments